FOREX-Swiss franc hits 1-week high vs euro as SNB keeps rates on hold

 week, from around 1.0830 francs before the policy announcement.

-the euro higher and taking pressure off the SNB to act and
+and taking pressure off the SNB to act and weaken the franc.

 "The SNB had the opportunity to ease policy like the ECB and